-The global flow chemistry market size was accounted over USD 930.0 million in 2015.
+The global Flow Chemistry Market size is estimated to reach USD 2.39 billion by 2025, exhibiting a 9.9% CAGR during the forecast period.
 Rising penetration of this technology in pharmaceutical products is likely to drive demand over the forecast period.
 The technology demand is driven by growing demand for environmental friendly processes in comparison with batch manufacturing processes.

 The technology provides favorable properties such as controlled environment, reduced reaction steps, low maintenance and less space occupancy.
 The ability of the technology to bring down production costs is expected to fuel the market growth over the forecast period.
 Extensive research and significant advancements such as 3D printing, microwave irradiation, photochemistry, and gas-based processes coupled with usage of flow chemistry is likely to further augment penetration in industry applications.